 This is the moment your lifelong battle to make yourself heard, and appreciated, began.
 It’s Influenced By Your Surroundings Of course, to fully develop, NPD needs to be in an environment where it can “thrive,” basically.

 Our culture, especially in America, may have a lot to do with it.
-Everyone want to prove online, or in person, that they have the “perfect life.”
+Everyone wants to prove online, or in person, that they have the “perfect life.”
 People post statuses about promotions, marriages, the birth of their children, and even weight loss.
 It’s only natural to compare ourselves to others, but for people with narcissistic tendencies, social media can be especially toxic.

 It gives you pretty much unlimited access to the successes of others, and you can easily get into a cycle of jealousy, anger, and then self-loathing.
 It can also play into feelings that other people, not you, have all the luck.
 But it’s not just social media that can lead you to succumb to narcissism.
 Sometimes, too much love is also to blame.